-One Credit Barton-DeVries Both Semesters - 155.
-Tap III This course is designed for the advanced tap dancer.
+155. Tap III - This course is designed for the advanced tap dancer.
 It requires solid technical fundamentals, introduces advanced steps, and emphasizes the stylistic presentation of rhythmically complex phrases.
 Students begin exploring improvisation to create dynamic phrases based upon their mastery of the elements and concepts of tap.

-One Credit Barton-DeVries Both Semesters - 157.
-Tap IV A continuation of Tap III, this course requires solid technical fundamentals and a functional advanced step vocabulary.
+One Credit Staff Both Semesters

+157. Tap IV - A continuation of Tap III, this course requires solid technical fundamentals and a functional advanced step vocabulary.
 It emphasizes improvisation in addition to the stylistic presentation of rhythmically complex phrases.
 Students explore compositional principles and create dynamic phrases based upon their mastery of the elements and concepts of tap.
-One Credit Barton-DeVries Spring Semester - 160.
-Ballet Novice This course is an introduction to and appreciation of ballet vocabulary and its principles of movement.
+One Credit Staff Spring Semester

+160. Ballet Novice - This course is an introduction to and appreciation of ballet vocabulary and its principles of movement.
 In this course the student will be introduced to and physically experience fundamentals of human movement as they apply to ballet technique.
 Ballet terminology and history will also be introduced.

-One Credit Barton-DeVries Both Semesters
+One Credit Díaz Both Semesters

-- 162. Ballet I This course is designed for the student with at least one semester of ballet.
+162. Ballet I - This course is designed for the student with at least one semester of ballet.
 The purpose of this course is to continue the development of an understanding of ballet technique and principles.
 The student will be expected to develop an understanding of ballet technique and theory, focusing on correct placement and fundamental technique.
-The student is expected to analyze, understand, and execute ballet movement.
-Correct use of terminology, movement concepts, and ballet history are integrated into course studies.

-One Credit Graham Both Semesters - 163.
-Ballet II A continuation of Ballet I, this course is designed for the serious dance student with a minimum of two semesters of ballet.
+One Credit Graham Both Semesters

+163. Ballet II - A continuation of Ballet I, this course is designed for the serious dance student with a minimum of two semesters of ballet.
 The course develops a deeper kinesthetic understanding of ballet fundamentals and sharpens physical presentation of technique.

-One Credit Graham, Smith-Heynen Both Semesters - 165.
-Ballet III This course is designed to continue the process of enlarging and strengthening some areas of ballet technique beyond the novice levels.
+One Credit Graham, Smith-Heynen Both Semesters

+165. Ballet III - This course is designed to continue the process of enlarging and strengthening some areas of ballet technique beyond the novice levels.
 Emphasis is placed on accurate and consistent execution of technical skills, efficient use of energy, and expressive performance in the context of a contemporary application of the balletic forms.
-Large, sweeping spatial patterns and travels, complex adagios, unusual phrasings, and other performance challenges will be introduced.
-Theory will be discussed to include and integrate prior experience and training with historical perspective and the instructor's current approach.

 One Credit Iannacone Both Semesters